O1ahmad/ansible-role-ansible/README.md

 _The following variables can be customized to control various aspects of this installation process, ranging from software version and source location of binaries to the installation directory where they are stored:_

 `controller_user: <service-user-name>` (**default**: *ansible*)
-- dedicated service user, group and directory used by `ansible` for privilege separation (see [here](https://www.beyondtrust.com/blog/entry/how-separation-privilege-improves-security) for details)
+- dedicated service user and group used by `ansible` for privilege separation (see [here](https://www.beyondtrust.com/blog/entry/how-separation-privilege-improves-security) for details)

 `package_name: <package-name-and-version>` (**default**: *ansible*[-latest])
 - name and version of the ansible package to download and install.
 [Reference](http://fr2.rpmfind.net/linux/rpm2html/search.php?query=ansible&submit=Search+...&system=&arch=) or run something like `dnf --showduplicates list ansible` in a terminal to display a list of available packages for your platform. *ONLY* relevant when `install_type` is set to **package**